Skaiste/Copymon/README.md

 # Copymon
-An awesome android game-to-be in distant future
+An awesome android game-to-be in distant future developed using LibGDX library and Java.